jeffreysbrother/frontend-scaffolding/README.md

 ##Development Details##

 * The `dev/` and `dist/` directories exclude HTML and image assets, so they are not standalone directories.
-The purpose of this is to make a distinction between ASSETS, not between different stages of complete code bases.
+The purpose of this is to make a distinction between ASSETS (specifically, between those suspected to undergo modification), not between different stages of complete code bases.
 I've done this for a few reasons.